ArisStefanosSn/HFproteomics/README.md

 # HFproteomics

 This document describes the computational analysis of the **Chan M, Motakis E, Tan SH et al. Prioritizing Post-Myocardial Infarction Heart Failure Candidates Using Plasma Proteomics and Single-Cell Transcriptomics.
-Submitted to Circulation, 2020 (under review)**.
+Submitted to Circulation, 2020 (under review)**[1].
 The detailed pipeline is found at [edit here]

 Before staring the analysis, the user is requested to clone the repository to his machine as (from the terminal):